How To Determine The Right Time To Buy A Home

 Saving for Down Payment

 A larger down payment reduces your loan amount.
-Saving 20% can avoid extra insurance costs and reduce monthly payments.
+Saving 20% can avoid extra insurance costs and reduce the monthly payments.

 Credit Score